This year, protect the most fundamental part of your home.

 4. Poorly Sealed Valleys

 How to fix it: This issue is beyond your scope as a homeowner.
 The complexity of this issue requires a professional roofer to install a new leak barrier.
+More so, if the problem is fairly widespread, and the roof has significant age to it, it may be time to consider selecting a roofing company for a roof replacement.

 6. Cracked Chimney

-How to fix it: You will need a professional to repair a cracked chimney.
+How to fix it: You will need a professional to repair your cracked chimney.
 A chimney’s anatomy is complicated, and you want an industry professional with the training and materials to remedy the chimney’s vulnerable areas.

 7. Condensation Build-up in Your Attic

 What to look for: Examine your attic for signs of mold and mildew.
-These will typically be small, out of place spots ranging in color from brown, green, orange or white.
+These will typically be small, out-of-place spots ranging in color from brown, green, orange, or white.
 Black mold is highly toxic and spreads quickly, generally creating a circular pattern.
 Mold grows solely on materials it can feed off of like mold and newspapers.
 You will probably also smell a musty odor.

 How to fix it: You will want a professional to come in and handle any situations involving black mold, as it is extremely toxic.
 After the mold is treated, consider installing an attic ventilation fan to help increase air circulation and warn off excess moisture.